NoahBSchwartz/Optimal_KAN_Abstractions/README.md

 This repo provides the official implementation of the paper "Optimal Abstractions for Verifying Properties of Kolmogorov-Arnold Networks (KANs)".
+(Preprint available [here](https://drive.google.com/file/d/119HlL4VYJeT8VpCMdIZHl7_uWTschf_c/view?usp=sharing))

 # Overview
 We present a novel approach for verifying properties of Kolmogorov-Arnold Networks (KANs).
 Our method creates mathematical "abstractions" by replacing each KAN unit with a piecewise affine (PWA) function.
 These abstractions enable property verification by encoding the problem as a mixed integer linear program (MILP), determining whether outputs satisfy specified properties when inputs belong to a given set.
 By combining dynamic programming with